-Bay of Plenty Regional Council has prepared Guidelines for Mapping and Monitoring Surface Features (464 KB, pdf) with the assistance of geothermal surface feature experts throughout New Zealand.
+Bay of Plenty Regional Council has prepared Guidelines for Mapping and Monitoring Surface Features with the assistance of geothermal surface feature experts throughout New Zealand.
 This sets out a methodology we hope will become the standardised way of mapping and monitoring for surface features throughout New Zealand.

-Download a field sheet Geothermal Feature Survey Form (27.8KB, pdf) from the mapping and monitoring guidelines.
+Download a field sheet Geothermal Feature Survey Form from the mapping and monitoring guidelines.

 Geothermal surface features in New Zealand are hydrothermal in nature (water or steam dominated) with most groupings having gradational boundaries.
 The surface features range from those that are in high energy states (fluid or steam), through over-flowing to non-over-flowing pools (lower energy).

-A classification table of the main types of surface features has been developed for the Regional Policy Statement.
+The classification table of the main types of surface features below has been developed for the Regional Policy Statement.